The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-While not as prevalent today, savings and loan associations played a role in driving homeownership through much of the 20th century.
-Also known as thrifts, these financial institutions are somewhat comparable to banks and credit unions, but have a different overarching goal and structure.
+- While not as prevalent today, savings and loan associations played a role in driving homeownership for much of the 20th century.

 Savings and loan association definition

 A savings and loan association (S&L) is a financial institution that provides banking and home lending services.
 It is somewhat comparable to a bank or credit union (especially the latter) but has a different overarching goal and structure.

 Also known as savings banks, thrift institutions or just thrifts, S&Ls typically are private institutions owned by customers or shareholders, though some are publicly traded companies.
 They receive savings from individuals and use those funds to provide loans — primarily residential mortgages.
 While nowadays S&Ls offer checking accounts and other financial services, mortgages and home equity loans are still mainly what they do.